Pefes/TournamentService/README.md

 # Tournament Service

 Web application that is service for creating your own tournaments for different branches.
 Made on studies in Poznan University of Technology.
+Frontend made with pure HTML & CSS & Javascript.

 ## Getting Started